RunestoneInteractive/httlads/_sources/Solver/introduction.rst

 Learning Goals
 --------------
 - Know how to install and add Solver to sheets.
-- Know how to set "Subject To", "Objectives", and "By Changing" cells in Solver.
+- Know how to set "Subject To", "Objective", and "By Changing" cells in Solver.

 Learning Objectives
 -------------------